nightroman/FarNet/Explore/README.md

 - `-Directory`

-    Tells to include directories into the search process and results.
+    Tells to get only directories.

+- `-File`

+    Tells to get only files.

 - `-Recurse`

-    Tells to search through all directories and sub-directories.
+    Tells to search directories recursively.

 - `-Depth <N>`

-    N: 0: ignored; negative: unlimited; positive: search depth, -Recurse is ignored.
+    N = 0: ignored.
+N < 0: unlimited.
+N > 0: the search depth with -Recurse
+    ignored.
 Note: order of -Depth and -Recurse results may be different.

 - `-Asynchronous`